-When mounted on a ceiling, the fisheye camera can cover an approximate of 64 m2 surveillance area (installed at a height of approximately 3 meters), while still keeping details in videos with recognizable facial features of people trafficking through the area.
+When mounted on a ceiling, the fisheye camera can cover an approximately 50 m2 of surveillance area (hung at a height of approximately 3 meters), while still keeping details in videos with recognizable facial features of people trafficking through the area.

-The 10 view is especially adequate for taking an overview glimpse of the surveillance area when mounted on the ceiling.
+The 10 view is especially adequate for taking an overview glimpse of surveillance area with a ceiling mount camera.